About

 " Hide them in the dust together; Bind them in the hidden place.
 Then I will also confess to you, That your own right hand can save you. " (Job 40:11-14)

-" I am exceedingly afflicted; Revive me, O LORD, according to Your word. " (Psalm 119:107)
+" I am exceedingly afflicted; Revive me, O LORD, according to Your word. " (Psalms 119:107)

 " Pay close attention to yourself and to your teaching; persevere in these things, for as you do this you will ensure salvation both for yourself and for those who hear you."
 (1 Timothy 4:16)